kevinswiber/yaml-rust2/ROADMAP.md

 - Includes tests that verify automatic position tracking works correctly
 - Preserves backward compatibility with existing position tracking functionality
 - Ensures end positions are properly tracked for all node types
+- Provides accurate end position tracking for all YAML constructs including scalars, blocks, and flow collections
+- Implements deep YAML content comparison to improve node lookup when using paths

 The enhancements provide:
 - More accurate source mapping with complete position information